Danijel-Korent/RISC-V-emulator/README.md

 # RISC-V-emulator
 A small exercise to learn the RISC-V instruction set.
-The end goal is to boot an MMU-less version of the Linux Kernel.
+The end goal was to boot an MMU-less version of the Linux Kernel, which is achieved now.

 I'm writing it to explore the "problem space", i.e. to understand the RISC-V architecture.
 I also plan to use it to learn Rust.
 After I finish the project in Python, I will rewrite it in Rust.

 I'm also writing a blog post about each implemented instruction, and will put links here when the blog is ready (UPDATE: this turned out to be a lie so far :) )

+## Running the emulator

+`python3 main.py`

 ## Current status

 The emulator successfully loads the kernel image and device tree binary, and boots Linux into the Busybox's Ash shell.
 It executes around 63 million instructions to reach the shell prompt.
 It supports most instructions of the rv32ima instruction set
-(only implemented what is needed to boot the kernel and run ls/cat.
-Need to check what is still left to implement)
+(only implemented what is needed to boot the kernel and run ls/cat)

 Currently, input only works on Windows.
 On Linux, the emulator stops after the shell prompt gets output.